kuzn137/Heteroscedasticity-tests/README.md

 # Heteroscedasticity-tests
  Class for Heteroscedasticity tests, Park and Glejser methods.
-Both methods use linear regression for function of residuals as outcome.
+Both methods use linear regression for origional incoming feature and a function of residuals as outcome.
  Class is under construction.

  # Current files